ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 are combined using `Vdaf.merge(agg_param, agg_shares)` (see {{!VDAF, Section 4.4}}), the count values are combined by summing, and the checksum values are combined by bitwise XOR.

+Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectionJobReq message from the Collector;
+the Helper considers a batch to be collected once it has responded to an `AggregateShareReq` message from the Leader.
+A batch is determined by query conveyed in these messages.
+Queries must satisfy the criteria defined by their batch mode ({{batch-modes}}).
+These criteria are meant to restrict queries in a way that makes it easy to determine whether a report pertains to a batch that was collected.
+See {{distributed-systems}} for more information.

 #### Recovering from Aggregation Step Skew {#aggregation-step-skew-recovery}